lgope/til/README.md

 - History
 - News

-🔺 The app is connected to `Supabase` and you can retrive data from the databse, update and also insert new data.
+🔺 The app is connected to `Supabase` and you can retrieve data from the database, update, and also insert new data.

 🔹 Not to mention that the app is mobile friendly (It is completely responsive on mobile devices)